,

 Internet history progressed in the 1970s when Ray Tomlinson sent the first email message using the “@” symbol, indicating where the message should be sent.
 Today, this is the standard way of sending email messages.
 In 1975, one of the first usable email programs with the ability to send, reply to and forward emails was created by John Vittal.

-The 1970s also saw the development of Usenet, a network of bulletin board systems that allowed users to post messages and share files — comparable to today’s internet forums.
+The 1970s also saw the development of Usenet, a network of bulletin board systems that allowed users to post messages and share files — comparable to today’s Internet forums.
 By 1981, more than 400 Usenet systems were in operation worldwide.

-In the late 1980s and early 1990s, the internet became more accessible to the general public.
-In 1989, Tim Berners-Lee created the first web browser, the World Wide Web, and the first web server.
+In the late 1980s and early 1990s, the Internet became more accessible to the general public.
+In 1989, Tim Berners-Lee created the first web browser — the World Wide Web — and the first web server.
 He also wrote the code for HyperText Markup Language (HTML), which is used to create web pages.
 In 1991, the first website was created at the European Organization for Nuclear Research (CERN).

-Entering the New Millenium
+Entering the New Millennium

 What Does the Future of the Internet Look Like?

-Another trend is the rise of Internet of Things (IoT).
-The IoT refers to devices, such as cars, appliances and home security systems, that are connected to the internet and can share data.
-The IoT is likely most well known in the form of smart home devices.
-This trend is still in its early stages, but it’s expected to grow rapidly in the coming years.
+Another trend is the rise of the Internet of Things (IoT).
+IoT refers to devices, such as cars, appliances and home security systems, that are connected to the Internet and can share data.
+While smart home gadgets remain the most familiar example, IoT technologies are increasingly used across industries, from healthcare and agriculture to transportation and manufacturing.

 This Is Just the Beginning